 A campfire is a small fire in a fire pit or surrounded by a fire ring intended for recreation or cooking.
 All campfires shall be extinguished by 10:00 P.M. on Sunday thru Thursday and 11:00 P.M. on Friday or Saturday, or shall be extinguished immediately upon the request of a neighbor due to smoke causing a nuisance on the neighboring property.

 THE FOLLOWING ARE PROHIBITED WITHOUT EXCEPTION WITHIN THE TOWN OF COTTAGE GROVE

-- Burning of any wet combustible rubbish, garbage, oily substances, asphalt, rubber products, or other materials prohibited by Wis.
+- Open burning of any wet combustible rubbish, garbage, oily substances, asphalt, rubber products, or other materials prohibited by Wis.
 Admin.
 Code §§NR 429.04 or 502.11.

-- Burning of explosive or dangerous material without a permit issued either by the Wisconsin Department of Natural Resources [WDNR], or the Department of Industry, Labor and Human Relations [DILHR].
+- Open burning of explosive or dangerous material without a permit issued either by the Wisconsin Department of Natural Resources [WDNR], or the Wisconsin Department of Safety and Professional Services [WDSPS].

-- Burning in an air curtain destructor without first obtaining a permit from the WDNR and having received written approval from the Town Board.
+- Open burning in an air curtain destructor without first obtaining a permit from the WDNR and having received written approval from the Town Board.

 - Open burning of any material whatsoever by businesses, excluding agricultural or silvicultural facilities, except where a wood burning site license under Wis.
 Admin.
 Code §§NR 502.11(f) has been approved by the WDNR.